alonisser/abstractions-talk/presentation.md

 # First there was the ORM

-Now [ORM bashing is not new](https://martinfowler.com/bliki/OrmHate.html) and Object relational mapping was coined [Vietnam war of computer science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/) and yes, It's obviously a leaking abstraction.
+Now [ORM bashing is not new](https://martinfowler.com/bliki/OrmHate.html) and Object relational mapping was coined [Vietnam war of computer science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/) and yes, It's obviously a leaky   abstraction.

 .img-half-container.center[![Vietnam](vietnam.jpg)]